Utilizing localized fast radio bursts to constrain their progenitors and the expansion history of the Universe: Constraining the age of FRB progenitors

-Our inferred ${\rm DM_{host}}$ (Right panel of Fig. \ref{fig:hubble_fiducial}) have implications regarding the age of FRB progenitors.
-For young progenitors, which are likely to reside in regions of active star formation, we expect higher ${\rm DM_{host}}$ and the opposite at older ages.
-We empirically relate stellar age with ${\rm DM_{host}}$, using the catalog of pulsars in our own galaxy \footnote{https://www.atnf.csiro.au/research/pulsar/psrcat/}.
-We use their tabulated spindown age as a proxy for stellar age.
+We also take into account the mismatch of stellar mass of our galaxy and the typical FRB host galaxy.
 We note that the stellar mass of our galaxy is $\approx 5\times 10^{10} M_{\odot}$ \cite{HPCFL2007} while a typical FRB host galaxy has a stellar mass of the order of $10^{10} M_{\odot}$ (Fig. 2 of \cite{Sharma2024}).
 Since, the DM distribution is a function of stellar mass of the host galaxy, we correct for this mismatch.
 To this end, we approximate the results from \cite{Beniamini2021} which used the FIRE simulation \cite{Ma2018} to obtain the host DM distribution as a function of stellar mass at high redshifts ($z\gtrsim 5$) (see Fig. 6 of \cite{Beniamini2021}).
 The authors show the DM distribution for a few different stellar mass in the range of $10^4-10^{10} M_{\odot}$.
 The main effect of changing the galaxy stellar mass in these simulations is to shift the peak of the DM$_{\rm host}$ distribution, such that approximately $\mbox{DM}_{\rm host} \propto M_*^{0.3}$.
 We use this to scale up the host DM by a factor of 2 from typical FRB host galaxy mass $10^{10} M_{\odot}$ to our galaxy with a stellar mass $5\times 10^{10} M_{\odot}$.
-This is a conservative choice, without this rescaling, our conclusions described below, will only be strengthened (compared dotted black with colored solid lines).
 A similar dependence of the host DM on stellar mass is seen in Fig. 5 of \cite{Mo2023} which uses IllustrisTNG (though the results can depend upon the details of the simulation).